wp-plugins/page-template-dashboard/README.txt

 == Description ==

-Page Template Dashboard is a simple plugin that let's you easily survey which pages are using which templates without having to load the page editor.
+Page Template Dashboard is a simple plugin that let's you easily survey which template each page is using without having to load the page editor.

 If no template is assigned, then the 'Default' template will be rendered; otherwise, the user-friendly name (rather than the file name) will be displayed.

-Finally, if the plugin will properly handle the case when a page has a template assigned to it from a previous theme that does not exist in the current theme
+Finally, the plugin will properly handle the case when a page has a template assigned to it from a previous theme that does not exist in the current theme

 The plugin is also fully localized for translation.